himmetozcan/deep_learning_interview_questions/README.md

 **Q:** Explain the difference between batch, mini-batch, and stochastic gradient descent.
 How do they affect the speed and stability of the training process?

+**Simple:**

+Imagine you're in a classroom, and you have a huge pile of mixed candies.
+Your task is to sort them by type, but there are different ways you could do this:

+1. **Batch Gradient Descent (The Whole Pile):** You decide to sort all the candies at once.
+It's going to take a long time to do it, and you'll be super tired by the end, but you'll know for sure you did it the best way possible since you looked at everything together.

+2. **Mini-batch Gradient Descent (Small Groups):** You decide to sort the candies in smaller groups, maybe by handfuls.
+This way, you're still working steadily, but it's not as overwhelming as doing everything at once.
+It's a good balance because you can rest between groups and maybe learn some tricks to sort faster as you go.

+3. **Stochastic Gradient Descent (One at a Time):** You pick up one candy at a time and decide where to put it.
+This might be fun at first, and you can move around more, but it's hard to find the best way to sort because you're just looking at one candy at a time.
+Also, you might get tired because it takes a lot of energy to make so many small decisions.

+In computer learning, it's like the program is sorting information instead of candies.
+The way it sorts (all at once, in groups, or one by one) changes how fast it learns and how sure we are that it's learning correctly!

+**Detailed:**

+**Batch Gradient Descent:** This is the technique where the entire training dataset is used to calculate the gradient of the loss function with respect to the network's parameters.
+This gradient is then used to update the parameters.
+While this method can provide stable and consistent updates, it's very computationally expensive for large datasets and can be impractical due to memory constraints (as everything needs to fit into memory at once).
+Additionally, it may not be the best method for escaping local minima due to its consistent nature.

+**Mini-batch Gradient Descent:** Mini-batch gradient descent strikes a balance between batch gradient descent and stochastic gradient descent by using a subset of the training dataset (called a mini-batch) to calculate each update.
+The size of the mini-batch can vary but is typically between 32 and 512 data points.
+This method is less computationally intensive than batch gradient descent and can offer a regular and smoother convergence, as each update is based on more data than stochastic gradient descent.
+It's the most common training method used in practice.

+**Stochastic Gradient Descent (SGD):** With SGD, each update is calculated using only one training example at a time.
+Because of this, the updates occur more frequently, and the training process can be faster.
+However, the updates are noisier (i.e., they fluctuate a lot), leading to a less stable convergence.
+This noise can have the beneficial side effect of helping the model escape local minima, but it can also prevent the model from settling in a minimum, especially if the learning rate isn't properly reduced over time.

+**Impact on Speed and Stability:**

+- **Speed:** Stochastic gradient descent can be faster because it makes updates more frequently, but those updates are based on less information.
+Batch gradient descent, while making more informed updates, does so less frequently and requires more computation at each step, making it slower, especially for large datasets.
+Mini-batch gradient descent finds a middle ground, being generally faster and more efficient in terms of computational resources than pure batch gradient descent.

+- **Stability:** In terms of convergence, batch gradient descent is the most stable because it uses the most information to make updates.
+However, this can be a drawback if the model gets stuck in a local minimum.
+Stochastic gradient descent, while less stable, is more likely to find the global minimum for the same reason; however, it may never "settle" into that minimum.
+Mini-batch incorporates a balance, adding some stability while still maintaining the ability to escape local minima.

+Choosing the right method requires considering the specific needs of your application, including the size of your dataset, the computational power at your disposal, and the nature of the problem you're trying to solve.

 ---

 **27) Topic:** Training Techniques, **Level**:Advanced

 **Q:** How do you implement early stopping in a deep learning model, and why might you choose to use it?
 What are the potential drawbacks?

+**Simple:**

+Imagine you're teaching a friend to play a new game.
+At first, they keep getting better, but then they start getting tired and making silly mistakes.
+If you keep pushing them to improve, they might forget the rules they learned when they were doing well.
+So, you decide to stop the game when you notice they're not getting any better; that way, they remember the good strategies they learned, not the mistakes they made when they were tired.

+In computer learning, sometimes the program (like your friend) learns really well at first but then starts doing worse.
+"Early stopping" is when we decide to stop the program's learning when it's not improving anymore.
+This helps because it saves time and makes sure the program remembers the good stuff it learned, not the mistakes it made when it was "tired."

+But there's a tricky part!
+Sometimes, if we stop too early, the program might miss out on learning even better ways to do things.
+So, we have to be careful to stop at just the right time.

+**Detailed:**

+**Implementation:**

+1. **Monitoring Performance:** During the training of a deep learning model, you continuously monitor the model's performance on a separate dataset not used in training, typically called a validation set.

+2. **Choosing a Metric and a Strategy:** You must choose an appropriate performance metric (e.g., loss, accuracy) and decide whether the goal is to minimize or maximize this metric.
+You also need a strategy for early stopping, which typically involves setting two parameters: a 'patience' period (how long you’re willing to wait for performance improvement) and a 'minimum delta' (the smallest change in performance that you’ll accept as improvement).

+3. **Stopping Criterion:** Training continues as usual, but at the end of each epoch (or another chosen interval), the model's performance on the validation set is compared to its performance at previous epochs.
+If the performance doesn't improve by at least 'minimum delta' for a 'patience' number of epochs, the training is stopped.

+4. **Restoring the Best Model:** When using early stopping, it's common to save the model parameters at each epoch where the validation performance improves.
+When the stopping criterion is met, the parameters from the epoch with the best performance are restored.

+**Reasons for Using:**

+- **Preventing Overfitting:** One of the primary reasons for using early stopping is to prevent overfitting, which occurs when the model performs well on the training data but poorly on unseen data (low generalizability).

+- **Saving Time and Resources:** It can also save time and computational resources, as you're not continuing to train a model that isn't improving.

+**Potential Drawbacks:**

+- **Underfitting:** If the stopping criterion is too stringent or if training is stopped very early, the model may not have learned enough from the training data (underfitting), meaning it won’t perform as well as it potentially could have.

+- **Choice of Validation Set:** The choice of data in the validation set can greatly affect when early stopping occurs.
+If this set isn't representative of the data the model will eventually be used on, the model may not generalize well to new data.

+- **Parameter Sensitivity:** The performance of early stopping is sensitive to the chosen 'patience' and 'minimum delta' parameters.
+Poor choice of these can lead to stopping too early or too late.

+- **Noise Sensitivity:** For tasks and datasets where validation scores can be noisy (high variance), early stopping might terminate training prematurely based on a 'lucky' score.

+- **Not Finding the Global Optimum:** Early stopping might prevent the model from reaching the global optimum solution by stopping the training process once the model starts overfitting, even though a better solution might be found with further training and learning rate adjustments.

+Given these potential issues, it's important to use early stopping judiciously, considering the specifics of the task and data, and potentially in combination with other regularization techniques.
+Also, extensive validation and testing are necessary to ensure that an early-stopped model generalizes well to new data.

 ---